-The Shire selects a valuation technique that is appropriate in the circumstances and for which sufficient data is available to measure fair value.
-The availability of sufficient and relevant data primarily depends on the specific characteristics of the asset or liability being measured.
-The valuation techniques selected by the Shire are consistent with one or more of the following valuation approaches:
+The Shire selects a valuation technique th riate in the circumstances and for which is apr sufficient data is available to measure fair alue.
+Th availability of sufficient and relevant data primarily depends on the specific e asset or liability being measured.
+The valuation techniques selected by consistent with one or more of the following valuation approaches: